For best results don’t just learn, learn right

 This employer had all technical employees attend a workshop on how to win business by being a good listener.
 (I have delivered a similar program Listening for Relationships for over 15 years.)
 That further galvanized me.
 And, I find it interesting that over my career, how few people are challenged to move outside their comfort zone by a senior person who was willing to take a risk and also to invite a junior person to business training.
 Stop being so conservative.
 Better to blow a proposal than a bridge design!

-If you are a junior architect, engineer, scientist, marketer, or HR professional, ask for this kind of curriculempoweringum and coaching.
+If you are a junior architect, engineer, scientist, marketer, or HR professional, ask for this kind of curriculum and coaching.
 If you are a CEO, lead by example and take a junior employee aside and give them an opportunity to engage on broader business activities.
 You need not worry whether it fits your grand plan.
 You might learn something that improves that plan.

 I will never forget those who had faith in me to let me try something other than technical services.
 My complete focus and vigorous pursuit of best business practices for technical firms has become my life.
 It has been very rewarding helping others to excel in areas they never thought possible.
 Many are now owners in their firm.